hopkins571/babelflow/README.md

 3. Adam
 4. Sam

+## Installation
+1. Ruby version 2.3.3 is recommended.
+2. Install bundler if not already installed by running `gem install bundler` from the command line.
+3. Run `bundle install` to install required gems.
+4. Run `bundle exec db:create` to create the database.
+5. Run `bundle exec db:migrate` to migrate the database.
+6. Run `bundle exec db:seed` to seed the database with dummy data.
+7. Run `bundle exec shotgun` to start the server.
+8. Point your browser to localhost:9393 to test out the app!

 ## Summary

 We're going to build a substantial Sinatra application from the ground up: a [StackOverflow](http://stackoverflow.com) clone.
 The goal of this challenge is to build a well-structured Sinatra application with a good mixture of front-end and back-end features.
 Focus on defining clear routes, creating clean templates, and enhancing your application with AJAX.
 Before we jump in, peruse StackOverflow to understand its core features.